 Looking Back over the Past Four Years: Outcomes

-How has the Federal Reserve performed relative to its dual mandate over the past four years, since the onset of the Great Recession at the end of 2007?
+How has the FOMC performed relative to its dual mandate over the past four years, since the onset of the Great Recession at the end of 2007?
 In terms of price stability, the answer is remarkably well.
 The personal consumption expenditure (PCE) inflation rate has averaged 1.8 percent per year from the fourth quarter of 2007 through the third quarter of 2011.
 In my view, this outcome is essentially consistent with price stability.

 Now, I want to be clear here about what I mean when I say “inflation.”
 That number I just gave you, 1.8 percent per year for nearly four years, refers to what’s termed headline inflation.
 It includes all goods and services, including food and energy.
 When the Fed says that it is committed to keeping inflation at 2 percent or a little less, it means prices for all goods and services, including the gas we put in our cars and the food we put on our tables.
 When we make reference to year-over-year core inflation—that is, inflation without food and energy—it’s only because we believe that core inflation is a helpful predictor of headline inflation over the next three or four years.

 The standard reasoning is that this kind of reserve creation is inflationary.
 Banks are only allowed to offer checkable deposits in proportion to their reserves.
 Economists view checkable deposits as a form of money because, like cash, checkable deposits make many transactions easier.
 In this sense, bank reserves held with the Fed are essentially licenses for banks to create a certain amount of money.
 By giving out more licenses, the FOMC is allowing banks to create more money.
 And if you took any economics in school you learned: More money chasing the same number of goods—voilà, inflation.
 Indeed, I think I’m pretty safe in saying that after four years in economics grad school, I’ve uttered this phrase—more money chasing the same number of goods creates inflation—more often than anyone else in this room.

 But this connection between bank reserves and inflation is simply not operative right now.
 Banks have few good lending opportunities, and so they’re not trying to attract deposits.
 As a result, they are keeping nearly $1.6 trillion of reserves at the Fed in excess of what they need to back their deposits.
 In other words, banks have the licenses to create money, but are choosing not to do so.